dream-faster/fold/docs/concepts/design.md

 # What are the design decisions that make `Fold` different?

+Ergonomy

-1. There's no explicit "Pipeline" class.
+- There's no explicit "Pipeline" class.
 This allows us to hand back the job of fitting a collection of models to `train()`.
 This enables parallelization and reduces duplicate code.
 See section on Composites.

+Bridging the gap between Online and Mini-Batch learning.

-2. We allow both tabular and sequence models, in the same pipeline.
+- We allow both tabular and sequence models, in the same pipeline.

-3. We allow both online and mini-batch models, in the same pipeline.
+- We allow both online and mini-batch models, in the same pipeline.
-If a Model has `learning_mode` property set to `LearningMode.online`, the main loop creates an inner "inference & fit" loop, so the Model can update its parameters on each timestamp.
+If a Model has `mode` property set to `online`, the main loop creates an inner "inference & fit" loop, so the Model can update its parameters on each timestamp.

+- We also allow our own models to, rather than updating their parameters on each timestamp,

+Built with Distributed Computing in mind

+- Deploy your research and development pipelines to a cluster with ray, and use modin to handle out-of-memory datasets (full support for modin is coming in April).

+First class support for updating deployed models, easily, as new data flows in.

+- Real world is not static.
+Let your models adapt, without the need to re-train from scratch.

-### Why is “Composite” necessary?
+## What is the “Composite” class?

 We want to keep the “business” of fitting models to the `train` loop.